 I advocate holistic nutrition in the sense that I advocate whole, unprocessed foods from nature.
 There’s no snake oil, no pointless food fads and no gimmicks (and I buy my kimchi from the Asian grocers for five bucks).

 I’m also acutely aware that my use of the expression “natural diet” could refer to just about any diet and is essentially meaningless.
 At some point pretty much everything originated in nature.
 For me, the term ‘natural’ encompasses all aspects of my food philosophy for dogs (and myself, for that matter) and I believe I use it in a way that shows both integrity and is a reflection of what people expect it to mean.
 Fresh, whole food without anything artificial.

 At the end of the day, I am going to do and say things you will dismiss – and I think that’s really great.
 Think for yourselves!
 You go, girl.
 Sometimes I feed my dog green smoothies.
 He’d give up his first litter for a spoonful of coconut oil.
 That picture at the top is a bottle of sesame milk that I made and may or may not have fed to my dog.
 But I feed him green smoothies when I make too much, I give him coconut oil because he bloody loves it, and have you ever tried sesame milk?
 It is BORING and I didn’t want it.
 I will never, ever tell you that you need to do any of these things in the course of providing a healthy dog’s diet.

 I might use airy fairy sounding phrases like “holistic canine nutrition” but all I’m really asking is that you give your dog a bone every now and then.

-If you’re interested in learning more about a natural diet for dogs, check out the products I have in my wee shop.
+If you’re interested in getting started with a natural diet for dogs, check out the products I have in my wee shop.